banzaicloud/cloudinfo/README.md

 **7. What happens if my Prometheus server cannot be reached or if it doesn't have the necessary spot price metrics?**

-If the 'productinfo' app fails to reach the Prometheus query API, or it couldn't find proper metrics, it will fall back to querying the current spot prices from the AWS API.
+If the `productinfo` app fails to reach the Prometheus query API, or it couldn't find proper metrics, it will fall back to querying the current spot prices from the AWS API.